ramirser000/AnimateHanoi/README.md

 # AnimateHanoi
-Animation of the towers of hanoi
+Animation of the towers of hanoi (2 - 8 Disks)

+To run the project, open the following file in Visual Studio and run in debug mode:
+AnimateHanoi/AnimateHanoi.sln